priyansh19/Disk_Based_Processing_MapReduce/README.md

         hadoop - 6 and hive - 4 => 6+4 => 10/no.of words
         output =>  h    5

-# :loudspeaker:Commands to trigger MapReduce programs:
+# :loudspeaker: Commands to trigger MapReduce programs: